astral-sh/uv/README.md

 variable to the path of the certificate bundle, to instruct uv to use that file instead of the system's trust store.

+If client certificate authentication (mTLS) is desired, set the `SSL_CLIENT_CERT` environment variable to the path of the PEM formatted file containing the certificate followed by the private key.

 ## Platform support

 uv has Tier 1 support for the following platforms: